williamniemiec/junit4-api/CONTRIBUTING.md

 ## <a name="issues"></a> Problemas

-- Se ocorrer algum problema ou dúvida durante a edição do projeto, crie uma [issue](https://github.com/williamniemiec/junit4-api/pulls) detalhando o problema / dúvida.
+- If there is a problem or question while editing the project, create an [issue](https://github.com/williamniemiec/junit4-api/pulls) detailing the problem or question.

 ## <a name="pull-request-guide"></a> Pull Request - Guide